slamkajs/rBruteForce/README.md

 ### 1. Install the plugin.

 #### Install via composer.

-Add the plugin to your project's `composer.json` - something like this:
+Via CLI
 ````cli
 composer require slamkajs/rbruteforce3
 ````
 OR
+Add the plugin to your project's `composer.json` - something like this:
 ````json
 {
   "require": {